Your harmonic balancer is on the front of your engine. Most often connected to a crankshaft pulley.

 The oil and coolant contamination softens the rubber; causing a change in vibration frequency.
 A technician with a stethoscope can pick up the; vibrations of a bad harmonic balancer.
 In some cases, you can also see the belt vibration.
 As the rubber deteriorates even more; you’ll notice engine vibration at higher (RPM)s.

-Usually A Problem With The Harmonic Balancer Will Produce A Few Warning Signs Before It Fails:
+Usually A Problem With The Harmonic Balancer Will Produce; A Few Failure Warning Signs:

-One of the first symptoms of a potential problem with the harmonic balancer is engine vibration.
-If the harmonic balancer can no longer properly absorb the harmonic vibrations, the engine will shake excessively.
-The shaking will become even more pronounced, and therefore be dangerous to the engine at high speeds.
+One of the first symptoms of a potential problem is engine vibration.
+If the harmonic balancer can no longer properly absorb the harmonic vibrations; the engine will shake excessively.
+The shaking will become even more pronounced.
+As a result, making it dangerous to the engine at high speeds.

 Worn Seal Surface Causing Leaks

-As in with any engine seal heat and engine vibration can cause the seal to become hard and loose its sealing ability.
-As a result, Allowing residual engine crankcase pressure to force oil past the seal and out from the engine.
-Because the seal rides against the inner hub of the balancer it can cause grooves to be created.
+Heat and engine vibration can cause the seal to become; hard and loose its sealing ability.
+As a result, allowing residual engine crankcase pressure; to force oil past the seal and out from the engine.
+Because the seal rides against the inner hub of the balancer; it can cause grooves in the seal surface.

 Misaligned Timing Marks

 Another symptom of a potential problem with the harmonic balancer is; misaligned timing marks.
 If the layers separate or slip, the timing marks can shift.
 This will make it difficult; if not impossible to properly time the engine with a timing light.

-If a damper is no longer able to absorb crankshaft vibration, the destructive forces will start to attack the transmission.
-The vibrations could damage the input shaft, bearings, planetary gears and more.
-On some vehicles with large displacement engines and manual transmissions, even the gears in the differential can be damaged.
+If a damper is no longer able to absorb crankshaft vibration; the destructive forces will start to; attack the transmission.
+The vibrations could damage the; input shaft, bearings, planetary gears and more.

 Stripped And Or Damaged Damper Bolt Or Threads